open-component-model/ocm-website/content/en/docs/guides/air-gapped-gitops-with-ocm-and-flux.md

 image 6.3.5            ociImage external ociArtifact {"imageReference":"ghcr.io/phoban01/air-gapped/stefanprodan/podinfo:6.3.5"}
 ```

-We can see that the image reference now points to an image that is stored in our air-gapped registry.
+We can see that the image reference now points to an image stored in our air-gapped registry.

 ### GitOps & Localization